takyai19/Automated-ELK-Stack-Deployment/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The machines on the internal network are not exposed to the public internet.

-Only the Jump Box machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the internet.
 Access to this machine is only allowed from the following IP address: 184.148.xx.xx.

 Machines within the network can only be accessed by the Jump Box machine (private IP address: 10.0.0.4).